ubluetooth — low-level Bluetooth¶

 Truewill make all remote writes append to, rather than replace, the current value.
 At most len bytes can be buffered in this way.
 When you use

 gatts_read, the value will be cleared after reading.
 This feature is useful when implementing something like the Nordic UART Service.

-Query a connected peripheral for its services.
+Query a connected server for its services.

 Optionally specify a service uuid to query for that service only.